nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

    This creates a new environment named `morpheus`, and activates that environment.

-   > **Note**: The `dev_cuda-121_arch-x86_64.yaml` Conda environment file specifies all of the dependences required to build Morpheus and run Morpheus.
+   > **Note**: The `dev_cuda-121_arch-x86_64.yaml` Conda environment file specifies all of the dependencies required to build Morpheus and run Morpheus.
 However many of the examples, and optional packages such as `morpheus_llm` require additional dependencies.
 Alternately the following command can be used to create the Conda environment:
    ```bash
    conda env create --solver=libmamba -n morpheus --file conda/environments/all_cuda-121_arch-x86_64.yaml
    conda activate morpheus